When to change for winter tires?

 Why should we equip our vehicles with tires specifically designed for winter?

 To fully understand the importance of not keeping summer tires or all-season tires during the winter season, it is important to know that the materials of a winter tire are specifically designed to adapt to the harsh winter climate.
-At a temperature of 7 degrees Celsius or less, the performance of summer or all-season tire is considerably reduced, compromising handling, stability, braking capacity and grip, characteristics essential for a safe driving experience.
+At a temperature of 7 degrees Celsius or less, summer or all-season tire performance is considerably reduced, compromising handling, stability, braking capacity and grip, characteristics essential for a safe driving experience.